-Simone, a Tufts alumna, shared the following about her experience as a Federal Policy Intern with Consumer Reports …
+Recent Tufts graduate Simone shared the following about being a Federal Policy Intern with Consumer Reports …

 What did you do as an intern at this organization?